 As per the recent Travel Protocol Released by the Government of Nepal:- On-Arrival Visa Service and No Quarantine rule appliesRead More

-Baruntse Expedition is an adventure for climbers who wishing to summit over 7000 meters peak located heart of khumbu Himalayan range.
-Baruntse ridge is surrounded by some of the most famous peaks of the world Mt.
+Baruntse Expedition is an adventure for climbers who wishes to summit over 7000 meters peaks.
+It is located in the heart of Khumbu Himalayan range.
+Baruntse ridge is surrounded by some of the most famous peaks in the world, such as Mt.
 Everest, Mt.
 Lhotse, Mt.
 Makalu, Mt.
-Ama Dablam and at the far northern end is The Hinku Valley one of the most wild valley of Nepal.
+Ama Dablam, and in the far northern end there is the Hinku Valley, one of the wildest valley of Nepal.

-Baruntse was first ascended by Colin Todd and Geoff Harrow by South-East ridge in year 1954.
-Baruntse Base Camp is located very near to Panch Pokhari at the height of 5200m.
-The mountain can be reached about 11 days trekking from Lukla by crossing the beautiful mountain pass Mera-La (5678m) and wildest Hinku valley.
-The best time for expedition is spring (March-June) and autumn (September – November) season.
-The second route to Baruntse base camp is to climb through Arun valley and Makalu Base camp.
+Baruntse was first ascended by Colin Todd and Geoff Harrow by the South-East ridge in 1954.
+Baruntse Base Camp is located very close to Panch Pokhari, at 5200m.
+The mountain can be reached in about 11 days of trekking from Lukla, by crossing the beautiful mountain pass Mera-La (5678m) and wildest Hinku valley.
+The best time for expedition is during spring (March-June) and autumn (September – November) season.
+The second route to Baruntse base camp is through the Arun valley and the Makalu base camp.

-Utmost Adventure establishes two camps above the base camp.
-The first camp is set up just below East Col at an altitude of 5,700m and the second camp is on the South – East Ridge at a height of 6,420m before we ascend to the summit.
-Our professional mountain guide, high altitude mountain crew, high quality climbing gears and our long experience insure to fulfill your desire to put your foot on top of the Baruntse.
+Utmost Adventure organizes two camps above the base camp.
+The first camp is set up just below East Col at 5,700m and the second camp is on the South – East Ridge at 6,420m, before ascending the summit.
+Our professional mountain guides, our high altitude mountain crew, our high quality climbing gears and our long experience will help you fulfilling the desire to set foot on top of Baruntse Mount.

-We will be staying at 2/3 star hotel in Kathmandu, and in tea-houses during the trek.
-All rooms are on twin-shared basis.
-Single bedroom will be arranged on request and will cost additional.
-Utmost Adventure will arrange rooms with attached washrooms; however, tea-houses at most places only have shared washing and toilet facilities.
+We will be staying at 3 star hotel in Kathmandu, and in tea-houses during the trek.
+All rooms are on twin double-bedrooms.
+Single bedroom will be arranged on request and with additional cost.
+Utmost Adventure will arrange rooms with private bathrooms.
 While trekking through remote area and during climbing we will arrange tented basis accommodation as well as shower tent, bathroom tent, kitchen tent and dining tent.

 Mount Baruntse Expedition is a strenuous expedition.
 Climbers who can walk/climb up to 5-6 hours a day on an uphill and downhill trail will find this expedition fulfilling.
 It is best that we prepare ourselves for the Baruntse Expedition by climbing, jogging and exercising regularly at least couple months prior to the start of the expedition.
 Climbing to the Mt.
 Baruntse should be relatively fine for those who have experience climbing/trekking in a high altitude environment.
 Past climbing, hiking experience would be an asset because technical skill is required for this trip.
 Participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform Utmost Adventure before booking the trek.

 The best time for expedition to Mt.
-Baruntse is during spring (April to May) and autumn (August, September).
+Baruntse is during spring (April to May) and autumn (September and October).
 The temperature is moderate and guarantees amazing views throughout the trip.
 Although this expedition can be undertaken during winter, the cold temperature might not be suitable for everyone.